 - No food or drink is allowed in the Coolidge Museum or in the Hampshire Room

 - Disruptive behavior, i.e. destructive or continuing activity by any individual or group of individuals which infringes on or potentially infringes on other patrons’ rights to use the library, shall not be permitted.
 Examples of such disruptive behavior are listed below.
 The library staff reserves the right to determine whether other conduct not listed below constitutes “disruptive behavior”.

-- Smoking or the use of smokeless tobacco or electronic cigarettes in the library or on library grounds.
+- Smoking, or the use or handling of tobacco or electronic cigarettes in the library or on library grounds.

 - Utilizing personal electronic equipment (examples include, but are not limited to, radios, cassette or CD players, laptop computers, cellular phones, pagers, or personal medical equipment) in such a way that it disturbs other library patrons or interferes with other patrons’ use of the library.

 - Shouting, running, pushing, or other rowdy, rambunctious or disruptive behavior.

 - Using abusive, obscene, or profane language in such a manner as to threaten the rights or safety of another person, or infringe on the sensibilities of others.

 - Utilizing the public rest rooms as a laundry or for bathing.

 - Lying down on the furniture or floor.

 - No person shall take library materials without properly signing them out.
 Removal of library materials without checking them out is larceny.
 The library staff reserves the right to inspect the bags or parcels of any patron.
 In certain cases, the Police Dept. may be called to do this.